Sirs0ri/PersonalAssistant/README.md

 ## To Do

 - "Mainframe" that reads a folder and imports .py files
+    - Rewrite core to start Daemon and Flask
     - start interfaces
     - react to input
     - Maybe run the Mainframe as daemon?